single15/Venia/README.md

 Application used 3rd party libraries like below:
 1. **react-media** => This react npm package is used to handle responsiveness of application on different types of devices.
 2. **lodash** => This package is use to handle some javascript functionality
+3. **react-multi-carousel** => This package is used to handle carousel part in recently review section.

+# Troubleshooting
+If you get an error like _chunkloaderror: loading chunk 344 failed._ the simplest way to resolve it is to clear your browser cache and try again.

 # Lighthouse Report